Andechs Monastery History

 This walk will likely take you anywhere from 45min-1hour depending on your speed and amount of times you stop.
 The first part of the small hike winds through the town before entering a forest that opens to a grassy meadow.
 The last part of the hike is a narrow staircase up to the Abbey.
 All the trails are marked.
 It is a relatively easy hike, but it is steep in parts and winds through the forest.

 There is also an option to catch the 951 bus from Herrsching.
 I highly recommend hiking for those able, following in the same footsteps as pilgrims have for hundreds of years.
 However, the bus is a good option for those with limited mobility or on the return if you drink too much or it gets dark.
 Make sure to keep an eye on the bus schedule, as they stop running around 8 p.m. at the same time the restaurant closes.
 If you miss it, you might be stumbling back to the Sbahn.

 Be in the Know!

-Andechs Monastery Church and Abbey
+Exploring Andechs Monastery and Brewery

 Woo!
 You made it to the top, where the gorgeous church and panorama views are waiting.
-I recommend taking some time to walk around, check out the views and explore the church before you head over to the brewery.
-You’ll read why it’s important to get all exploring done first a bit later.
-You can go inside the church, free of cost, and see classic rococo baroque architecture, which is quite gaudy and fun to look at.
-If you’re planning a work retreat near Munich this Abbey is also available to book for day conferences!
-After you’re done checking out the view and architecture head down over to the Biergarten.
+I recommend taking some time to walk around, check out the views, and explore the church before heading to the brewery.
+You’ll read why it’s essential to get all exploring done first a bit later.
+You can go inside the church, free of cost, and see classic rococo baroque architecture, which is quite gaudy and fun.
+As you explore, visit the Monastery store if that interests you.
+As a non-religious person, I prefer to meander outdoors, taking photos of the scenic vistas and seeing their beautiful herb garden.
+If you’re planning a work retreat near Munich, this Abbey is also available to book for day conferences!